-- A. Water: Clean, fresh and free of substances or matter capable of inhibiting vigorous growth of grass. - B. Erosion Fabric: Jute matting, open weave. - C. Herbicide: If required, Owner and Engineer's approval must be obtained prior to use. - D. Stakes: Softwood lumber, chisel pointed. - E. String: Inorganic fiber. - F. Mulch: Where allowed, shall be in accordance with BLM specifications and the SWPPP provided by the Contractor. - 1.
-Hydromulch shall not be permitted on any lands. - 2.
+- A. Water: Clean, fresh and free of substances or matter capable of inhibiting vigorous growth of grass. - B. Erosion Fabric: Jute matting, open weave. - C. Herbicide: If required, Owner and Engineer's approval must be obtained prior to use. - D. Stakes: Softwood lumber, chisel pointed. - E. String: Inorganic fiber. - F. Mulch: - 1.
 Mulch of any kind shall not be used on Tribal lands.

-- A. Prepare and restore site per applicable NNAD and BLM Revegetation Plan, included in Appendix C to the Contract Documents. - 1.
-Final acceptance of ROW seeding and restoration on BLM lands shall be at the discretion of the BLM. - B. Seed and reclaim all disturbed areas, including temporary construction easements and any areas disturbed by construction traffic. - C. Temporary fence gates along the pipeline alignment must be kept closed to manage the livestock in the pipeline area.
+- A. Prepare and restore site per applicable NNDA Revegetation Plan, included in Appendix C to the Contract Documents. - B. Seed and reclaim all disturbed areas, including temporary construction easements and any areas disturbed by construction traffic. - C. Temporary fence gates along the pipeline alignment must be kept closed to manage the livestock in the pipeline area.